photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 ## Basics ##

-Value names, which are referred to as keys, are always case-sensitive.
+Value names, which are referred to as keys, are case-sensitive.
 If values contain more than letters and numbers, they should be enclosed in single `'` or double quotes `"`.
 You can generally use all [Unicode](https://home.unicode.org/) characters and [Emojis](https://home.unicode.org/emoji/about-emoji/).

 The difference between single and double quotes is that double quotes support escape sequences like `\t` for a tab